hypermedia-app/hypertest/docs/dsl/readme.md

 ## Basics

-Hypertest DSL documents are plain text files with `.api` extension.
+Hypertest DSL documents are plain text files.
+Multiple file extensions can be used depending on the targeting media type.

 The DSL is case-sensitive, including its keywords.